Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 The number of claims $z$ is an integer, $z \in [0, 1, 2, 3, \ldots]$.
 Theoretically, a policy could have an arbitrarily large number of claims&mdash;very unlikely but possible.
 The simplest distribution for this range is a Poisson distribution $z \sim Poisson$.
 However, instead of $z$, we will model the frequency $y$, which is still (scaled) Poisson distributed with variance inverse proportional to $w$, cf. [wikipedia:Reproductive_EDM](https://en.wikipedia.org/wiki/Exponential_dispersion_model#Reproductive).
 A very important property of the Poisson distribution is its mean-variance relation: The variance is proportional to the mean.

-We summarize our assumptions for a Poisson-GLM model with the log-link:
+We summarize our assumptions for a Poisson-GLM with the log-link:

 - target: $y \sim Poisson$
 - mean: $\mathrm{E}[y] = \exp(X\beta)$